 |Outer Core||2900-5180 km||Iron, Nickel (liquid)||Creates Earth's magnetic field|

 |Inner Core||5180-6370 km||Iron, Nickel (solid)||Extreme pressure and temperature|

 The crust is everything we can see and study directly.
 The thinnest layer of the Earth, the crust still measures about 40 km on average, ranging from 5–70 km (~3–44 miles) in depth.
 But at the scale of the planet, that's less than the skin of an apple.

-There are two types of crust: continental and oceanic crust.
-Oceanic crust can be found at the bottom of the oceans or below the continental crust; it is generally harder and deeper, consisting of denser rocks like basalt, while continental crust contains granite-type rocks and sediments.
-The continental crust thicker on land.
+There are two main types of crust: continental and oceanic crust.
+The oceanic crust can be found at the bottom of the oceans or below the continental crust; it is generally harder and deeper, consisting of denser rocks like basalt, while the continental crust contains granite-type rocks and sediments.
+The continental crust is thicker on land.